josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 My neighboring state, despite being deeply red, passed a very progressive minimum wage law, as did Alaska.
 Trump won both of those states, and is openly hostile to workers.

-Classically Democratic policies like marriage equality remain overwhelmingly popular, and several were passed in this election—some, again, even in states that went to Trump, whose most ardent supporters want to make anything having to do with LGBTQIA+ identities literally criminal.
+Classically Democratic policies like marriage equality remain overwhelmingly popular, and several were passed in this election—some, again, even in states that went to Trump, even though many of his supporters want to make anything having to do with LGBTQIA+ identities literally criminal.

 Despite the furious bigotry on display, polls show us that in a vacuum, most Americans support trans people's right to exist, and immigrants' freedom to live here.